F. Dick Premier Plus paring knife – precision in a compact format

 You are always welcome to contact our customer service at web@hwl.dk for further information.

-How do I best maintain my F. Dick paring knife?
+How do I best care for my F. Dick paring knife?

 Always wash the knife by hand with mild soapy water, dry it thoroughly after use, and store it protected.
-Avoid using the dishwasher as it can damage both the blade and handle.
+Avoid the dishwasher as it can damage both the blade and the handle.

-What is the difference between a paring knife and a regular kitchen knife?
+What is the difference between a paring knife and a standard herb knife?

-A paring knife typically has a shorter, more pointed blade that allows for greater control during detailed tasks such as carving decorations and garnishing, while kitchen knives often have a wider blade for versatile use.
+A paring knife typically has a shorter, more pointed blade that provides greater control for detailed work such as carving garnishes, whereas herb knives often have a wider blade for general-purpose use.